 Parents are notified in the spring if their child has qualified for GATE placement for the following school year.
 GATE Students who transfer from another school district are placed in GATE on a trial basis for up to one year.
 At the end of the trial period, the student will be assessed using the measures listed above and further placement will be determined by a school site committee.

-GATE Parent Orientation meetings are held in February at the magnet schools in order to assist students and parents in making an informed decision about GATE Program placement.
+GATE Parent Information nights are held in March in order to assist students and parents in making an informed decision about GATE Program placement.
 Please check with your child's home school for more information about GATE Cluster/Honors Programs.